tannerdolby/tannerdolby.com/src/writing/angular-node-blog.md

 ```

 Now you can sit back and let Node.js do the work of reading the blog post files in `/assets/pages` to extract the HTML content.
 Then send the metadata and post HTML to the Angular service to be rendered on the page.
 The [GitHub REST API](https://docs.github.com/en/rest) is used to grab the `blog.json` metadata file and blog posts in the `/pages` directory.
 This file reading job was originally handled by the File System Module but since Netlify lambda functions don't bring along static assets with them in the `functions` folder, I was forced to fallback to fetching files and their contents using the GitHub API endpoints.

+Using a service within the Angular code, we can fetch data from the API endpoints created by the lambda functions which store the responses from hitting the GitHub REST API.

 <h2 class="post-heading">Updating API endpoints</h2>